mde/ejs/tutorial.md

 just made, so go and play with the app again.

 Create a few ToDo items, try to edit them, and test the validation rules.
-When an item can't be saved bcause it's not valid, you'll see an error message on the page in the session flash.
+When an item can't be saved because it's not valid, you'll see an error message on the page in the session flash.

 [Click here](http://geddyjs.org/reference#controllers.flash) to learn more about